United States and the Paris Agreement

 Following the 2020 presidential election, President-elect Joe Biden vowed to rejoin the Paris Agreement on his first day in office.
-Once inaugurated, Biden signed an executive order to rejoin the agreement on January 20, 2021.
-The country formally rejoined the Paris Agreement on February 19, 2021.
-The period from November4, 2020 to the date of rejoining represents 107days.
+On January 20, 2021, shortly after his inauguration, President Biden signed an executive order to rejoin the agreement.
+The United States formally rejoined the Paris Agreement on February 19, 2021, 107 days after the withdrawal took effect.
+On January 20, 2025, shortly after his second inauguration, President Trump signed an executive order to withdraw the United States from the agreement for a second time.

-Background
+Background and ratification

 The Paris Agreement was an addition to the United Nations Framework Convention on Climate Change (UNFCCC), initially agreed to by all 195 countries present at the 2015 United Nations Climate Change Conference in December of that year, including the United States then under the presidency of Barack Obama.
 Due to the status of the United States and China as the greatest emitters of carbon dioxide, Obama's support and his cooperation with China were seen as major factors leading to the convention's early success.

 The main aim of the Agreement is to hold the increase in the global average temperature to well below 2 °C above pre-industrial levels", predominantly by reducing greenhouse gas emissions.
 The Agreement differs from the 1997 Kyoto Protocol, the last widely adopted amendment to the UNFCCC, in that no annexes are established to lessen responsibility of developing nations.
 Rather, emissions targets for each nation were separately negotiated and are to be voluntarily enforced, leading United States officials to regard the Paris Agreement as an executive agreement rather than a legally binding treaty.
 This removed the requirement for the United States Congress to ratify the agreement.

 In April 2016, the United States became a signatory to the Paris Agreement, and accepted it by executive order in September 2016.
 President Obama committed the United States to contributing US$3 billion to the Green Climate Fund.
 The Fund has set itself a goal of raising $100 billion a year by 2020.